CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/02_LAB_32_01_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 ### Task 4: Configure scheduled agent updates

+In this task, you will configure a scheduled maintenance window for Azure Virtual Desktop agent updates to ensure updates occur outside business hours.

 > **Note:** The Scheduled Agent Updates feature lets you create up to two maintenance windows for the updates of the Azure Virtual Desktop agent, side-by-side stack, and Geneva Monitoring agent, so these updates take place outside of business hours.

 1. In the Azure portal, navigate back to the **az140-21-hp1** host pool page.